 Survive the Winter Months with this January Gardening Guide

 As cold fronts move in, the gardening process begins to slow down.
-The trees and plants within a garden are primarily dormant for the winter, and in cooler months, gardens receive much less attention from their caretakers.
+The trees and plants within a garden are primarily dormant for the winter, and gardens receive much less attention from their caretakers in cooler months.
 Even though the plant life within the garden may be less active, January is a prime month to start planning and ordering the supplies needed to prepare for your garden’s spring revival.
-January is not a typical month for gardening in most areas, but the average temperatures are just warm enough for certain plants to be seeded in Tennessee.
+January is not a typical month for gardening in most areas, but the average temperatures are warm enough for certain plants to be seeded in Tennessee.
 It is essential to check region temperatures and frost dates to be as effective as possible in the early months of the year.
-The sun still makes expected appearances in the southern states, and it is doubtful that snow or frost will stay for more than a couple of days within the month if they even appear.
+The sun still makes expected appearances in the southern states, and it is doubtful that snow or frost will stay for more than a couple of days within the month, if they even appear.

-Weather is impossible to predict and hard to plan for, especially in terms of gardening.
-To make plant buying and rooting decisions less complicated, gardeners and nurseries have developed a USDA categorization system to help identity what plants grow best in what regions.
+Weather is impossible to predict and hard to plan for, especially for gardening.
+To make plant buying and rooting decisions less complicated, gardeners and nurseries have developed a USDA categorization system to help identify what plants grow best in what regions.
 The system utilized ‘Hardiness Zones,’ and each plant or tree in a nursery is tagged under a specific zone.
-Each state can have a range of zones, and there are standard rules that apply to all plants that can grow well within a zone.
+Each state can have a range of zones, and standard rules apply to all plants that can grow well within a zone.
 For most regions in Tennessee, the Hardiness Zones range from 6 to 8.
-While these zones can give gardeners a platform and guidelines for their landscapes, weather can vary and change drastically even within a zone.
-Therefore, when deciding which plants to buy and when to plant them be sure to make clinical choices based on all factors, not just their Hardiness Zone.
+While these zones can give gardeners a platform and landscape guidelines, weather can vary and change drastically even within a zone.
+Therefore, when deciding which plants to buy and when to plant them, make clinical choices based on all factors, not just their Hardiness Zone.

-If the weather permits, certain flowers, and vegetables can benefit from being planted in the early days of the year.
+If the weather permits, specific flowers and vegetables can benefit from planting in the early days of the year.
 Bulbs thrive in chilly temperatures and grow and flower quickly.
 January is an excellent time to plant any daffodil or tulip bulbs that might even yield flowers later within the same year.
-During January, the temperature rises and falls with the change of a day, seeing warmer conditions creep towards 50 degrees and then plummet into the teens and low 20’s at night.
+During January, the temperature rises and falls with the change of a day, seeing warmer conditions creep towards 50 degrees and then plummet into the teens and low 20s at night.
 This transition directly impacts the soil in a garden, freezing and thawing all within the same day.
 Some flowers, like larkspur and poppies, excel in these conditions.
 Sow these seeds directly into the soil to help them sprout more quickly.
-In some cases, vegetables can be planted outdoors in January if the soil is malleable.
+Some vegetables can be planted outdoors in January if the soil is malleable.
 Asparagus and strawberry plants do well in the mild winter, while broccoli, onion, and cabbage seedlings can start to be relocated into the garden.

 Other plants, which are less resilient to colder temperatures, can still be planted but should remain indoors during January.
 Starting to grow vegetables and flowers inside is a widespread practice, and most are easily transplanted when the warm weather arrives.
 In general, seedlings have a much higher life expectancy and quality of life within a garden than bulbs do.
-The best products from your garden must start planting and growing seedlings indoors during the winter months.
-Plants that grow particularly slow should be started in January to have success in the spring.
+The best products from your garden must start planting and growing seedlings indoors during winter.
+Plants that grow particularly slowly should be started in January to succeed in the spring.
 Celery, cauliflower, lettuce, and peppers should all be planted indoors to maximize their yield.
-These plants are typically quite easy to transplant and need more time to grow than most other plants in a garden.
+These plants are typically relatively easy to transplant and need more time to grow than most plants in a garden.
 Other flowers should be grown indoors under direct light; Snapdragons, begonia, and geranium are all early spring bloomers and benefit from the extra care and attention.